Carey Youth Team Policy Document

 - The severity of the injury

 - The persistency of the incident

 If the above criteria are present the Group Leader should consider action under Child Protection procedures.

 Group leaders must ensure that parents or guardians of children and young people attending Church activities (whose parents are not present) are fully aware of all activities planned.
 Wherever possible, detailed, planned and printed programmes should be given to each parent at the beginning of each term.
 In the case of special events or camps, parents should be informed by letter or programme of the exact nature of all activities possible for the group.
 In the case of camps, as much information as possible should be given about transport, exact site of camp, facilities and accommodation.
 Where possible the approximate cost of any event should be printed on the programme or publicity leaflet.

-- Parental consent forms (See appendix 2 and 3) should be filled in by the parent or guardian of all children wishing to attend any event.
+- Parental consent forms all need updating (See appendix 2 and 3) should be filled in by the parent or guardian of all children wishing to attend any event.
 No children should be allowed to take part in any activity without the written consent of the parent or guardian.
 Consent Form 1 should be used for activities where parents are not present.
 It is recognised that leaders require information about children taking part in an activity, even if their parents/ guardians are participating in activities at the same venue at the same time.
 In this case Consent Form 2 should be completed.